storesafe/cordova-sqlite-storage/README.md

 ## Known issues

-- Does not work with the PhoneGap Build Hydration feature.
+- Issue reported with PhoneGap Build Hydration.
 - Using web workers is currently not supported and known to be broken on Android.
 - Triggers are only supported for iOS, known to be broken on Android.
 - INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android.